A long, hard and brilliant days alpine mountaineering on the world’s most iconic mountain.

 Matterhorn Climber Experience & Fitness Pre-Requirements

 An ascent of the Matterhorn by any route will be a long and tough day and you should be prepared for up to 11 hours of sustained mountaineering.
 High levels of fitness and stamina are required as well as head for heights and decent movement skills on scrambling and easy climbing ground.
-Basic but sound cramponing skills are also required.
+Accurate & sound cramponing skills are also required for both the snowy / icy / mixed ground encountered on the rocks and summit snow and ice field.
 Folk preparing for this ascent should aim to spend lots of time in advance scrambling and easy rock climbing with a rucksack and mountain boots.
 We would be delighted to offer some guidance on suitable training peaks and routes and indeed have a suggested progression for UK based & alpine Matterhorn preparation courses.

 For UK based climbers we offer a series of Alpine training weekends based in either the Scottish Highlands or Snowdonia.
 These culminate in June with a quality Matterhorn training weekend where you can develop your scrambling and easy rock climbing skills and cover lots of terrain similar to the Hornli Ridge on the Matterhorn.
 This is an ideal way to hone your skills at the start of the summer when you are planning to make a summit attempt later in the season.

 Here are some other relevant alpine courses.
 Also check out our UK Matterhorn Preparation Weekends.